Booking your Lodging and Meals

 What to do While You’re Here

 You can choose to come on retreat any time we have personal retreat space available.
-People come to Menucha for many reasons: to read, write, pray, meditate, grieve, make art, write music, think, relax and enjoy this beautiful place.
+People come to Menucha for many reasons: to read, write, pray, meditate, grieve, make art, write music, think, reconnect with a spouse, relax and/or simply enjoy this beautiful place.